Brief Biographical Note of Chief Justice Warren K. Winkler

 Educated at the University of Manitoba, B.A. and Osgoode Hall Law School, LL.B. and LL.M., Chief Justice Winkler was called to the Bar of Ontario in 1965.
-He has received honorary doctorates from the Law Society of Upper Canada and from five Canadian universities.
+He has received honorary doctorates from the Law Society of Upper Canada and from eight Canadian universities.

 Chief Justice Winkler practised law in Toronto and was a founding partner with Winkler, Filion and Wakely and previously a partner with Montgomery, Cassels, Somers, Dutton and Winkler.
 He was certified as a Specialist in Civil Litigation by the Law Society of Upper Canada and appointed Queen’s Counsel in 1977.

 Chief Justice Winkler sat as a Judge of the Superior Court of Justice from 1993 to 2007 where he served as Regional Senior Justice for Toronto Region from 2004 to 2007.
-In 2007 he was appointed as the Chief Justice of Ontario and President of the Court of Appeal for Ontario.
+In 2007 he was appointed Chief Justice of Ontario and President of the Court of Appeal for Ontario.

 He has judicially mediated many large national and international disputes, including those involving: Air Canada Restructuring; Ontario Hydro and Power Workers; Windsor-Michigan Tunnel; and CanWest/Shaw Cable restructuring.
 He has heard many major class action proceedings including those relating to: Hepatitis C; Breast Implants; Tobacco; Walkerton Tainted Water; Mad Cow Disease; and Native Residential Schools.

 He has been a Vice-Chairperson of the Canadian Judicial Council since 2012.